gmc-code/PC-Python/docs/python/data_types.rst

     team = 'Richmond'
     premierships = 11
     print(team + ' has won ' + str(premierships) + ' premierships.')

-To specify the data type, use the following constructor functions:

 int() converts a string consisting of an integer to an integer number